William R. and Betsy P. Leitch Ethics Seminars

 Community, Ethics, and Leadership, ES.S90

-Our partners: MIT's Educational Justice Initiative and the South Bay House of Corrections
+Our partners: MIT's Educational Justice Initiative and the Maine Correctional Women's Center

 Led by Thea Keith-Lucas (Chaplain to the Institute, MIT)

 How do communities work together to create change?
 In this course, we will draw on philosophy, economics, psychology and other social sciences to understand the written and unwritten rules that shape our communities.
 Topics include shared resources, community organizing, charity, reform, and mutual aid.
 We will also explore the skills that leaders need to find creative, collective solutions.
-Taught by Thea Keith-Lucas (theakl@mit.edu) in partnership with The Educational Justice Institute (https://www.teji.mit.edu/) MIT students will learn alongside incarcerated students at the South Bay House of Corrections.
-Allow 1:30pm-5:30pm for travel to and from the facility.
+Taught by Thea Keith-Lucas (theakl@mit.edu) in partnership with The Educational Justice Institute (https://www.teji.mit.edu/) MIT students will learn alongside incarcerated students from the Maine Correctional Women's Center.
+This course is taught on Zoom.

 What students say about our ethics seminars: